Charles Mingus: Early life and career

 Also in the early 1950s, before attaining commercial recognition as a bandleader, Mingus played gigs with Charlie Parker, whose compositions and improvisations greatly inspired and influenced him.
 Mingus considered Parker the greatest genius and innovator in jazz history, but he had a love-hate relationship with Parker's legacy.
 Mingus blamed the Parker mythology for a derivative crop of pretenders to Parker's throne.
 He was also conflicted and sometimes disgusted by Parker's self-destructive habits and the romanticized lure of drug addiction they offered to other jazz musicians.
 In response to the many sax players who imitated Parker, Mingus titled a song "If Charlie Parker Were a Gunslinger, There'd Be a Whole Lot of Dead Copycats" (released on Mingus Dynasty as "Gunslinging Bird").

-Mingus was married four times.
+Mingus married four times.
 His wives were Jeanne Gross, Lucille (Celia) Germanis, Judy Starkey, and Susan Graham Ungaro.